Bonnie & Clyde: The True Story

-Bonnie & Clyde: The True Story is a 1992 television film written and directed by Gary Hoffman.
+Bonnie & Clyde: The True Story is a 1992 American television film written and directed by Gary Hoffman.
 It stars Dana Ashbrook and Tracey Needham as Bonnie and Clyde.
-The 93-minute TV film was shot on location at historic crime scenes associated with the couple in East Texas.
+The 93-minute television film was shot on location at historic crime scenes associated with the couple in East Texas.
+The film premiered on Fox on August 17, 1992.

 Premise

 Bonnie Parker is estranged from her husband while still only just barely eighteen.
 Clyde Barrow, a handsome charmer who is in love with Bonnie, is a small-time thief, 'borrowing' cars to teach Bonnie to drive.
 He falls in with W.D.
 Jones, and their crime levels quickly rise.
 Soon Bonnie is dragged in with them, due to her love for Clyde, and within a short space of time, everyone is baying for the blood of Bonnie and Clyde.